Ballistic coefficient: Ballistics

-The coefficient of form, i, can be derived by 6 methods and applied differently depending on the trajectory models used: G model, Beugless/Coxe; 3 Sky Screen; 4 Sky Screen; target zeroing; Doppler radar.
+The coefficient of form, i, can be derived by 6 methods and applied differently depending on the trajectory models used: G model, Beugless/Coxe, 3 Sky Screen, 4 Sky Screen, target zeroing, and Doppler radar.

 Here are several methods to compute i or C_{d}:

+You can assume the projectile is a "standard" ogive, ignoring the various ways an ogive can be specified as well as non-ogive projectiles.